Samaritan Homeless Clinic

 Five Rivers Samaritan Homeless Clinic is recognized as a Level 3 Patient Centered Medical Home (PCMH) by the National Committee for Quality Assurance (NCQA).

+This health center is a Health Center Program grantee under 42 U.S.C.
+254b, and a deemed Public Health Service employee under 42 U.S.C.
+233(g)-(n).
+FRHC is protected by the Federal Tort Claim Act Program (FTCA).
 The doors of the Samaritan Homeless Clinic first opened in 1992, in hopes of reducing the common connection between homelessness and poor personal health.
 With our mission of serving the total well-being of the homeless, the Samaritan Homeless Clinic aims to deliver quality, compassionate care and to help get our patients back on their feet.

 A Comprehensive, Multidisciplinary Approach